fwupd/fwupd/plugins/uf2/README.md

 Sometimes the device will restart and the volume will be unmounted and then mounted again.
 In some cases the volume may not “come back” until the user manually puts the device back in programming mode.
+If the device automatically restarts and does not "come back" in UF2 mode, the flag "will-disappear" should be set.

 Match the block devices using the VID, PID and UUID, and then create a UF2 device which can be used to flash firmware.